SarSanHer/Master-Thesis/GWAS.md

 We transform into GAPIT compatible format (HapMap) and divide the dataset into training and validation.
 Now we only work with the case files.

  **3.1 Transform to HapMap**
 Genotype information in GAPIT must be imported in either HapMap.
 We can transform the vcf to HapMap using TASSEL (download [here](https://www.maizegenetics.net/tassel)), a tool by the creators of GAPIT.
+To transform the file, go to the directory to where TASSEL was download and run the following command:

     https://bitbucket.org/tasseladmin/tassel-5-source/src/master/run_pipeline.pl
     ./run_pipeline.pl -Xmx5g -fork1 -vcf case.vcf.gz -export -exportType Hapmap -runfork1C